What Is MOHELA?

 - Lower, postpone or make extra payments

-- Advise on and help you apply for federal student loan forgiveness, consolidation, or alternate repayment plans
+- It offers advice on and helps you apply for federal student loan forgiveness, consolidation, or alternate repayment plans

 It’s important to stay in contact with your loan servicer, especially if your circumstances change and you are having trouble making payments.